-Tsunami warning in effect after magnitude-7.9 earthquake off Alaska
+Tsunami warnings canceled after magnitude-7.9 earthquake off Alaska

 Story highlights

-- San Francisco coastal residents warned: Prepare to evacuate
+- San Francisco residents should avoid coastlines for 12 hours

 'Whole town is evacuating'

-Nathaniel Moore was on a boat in Kodiak when the quake hit.
+Nathaniel Moore was on a commercial fishing boat in Kodiak when the quake hit.
 He said he felt it "shake really good for a minute."
-He and others on the commercial fishing vessel quickly got to shore and headed for higher ground amid the tsunami warning.
+He and others on the vessel quickly got to shore and headed for higher ground amid the tsunami warning.

 "The whole town is evacuating," he told CNN early Tuesday.

-The Kodiak Police Department early Tuesday urged residents to get at least 100 feet above sea level, warning: "This is not a drill."
+Tsunami sirens sounded in Kodiak, and police warned: "This is not a drill."

-Tsunami sirens sounded in Kodiak.
+Though the tsunami warnings were canceled, schools in Kodiak canceled classes Tuesday after campuses opened overnight as emergency shelters, the district announced via Facebook.

 Wendy Bliss Snipes described the quake as "a slow roller, so it was felt for at least a minute before the real rolling started.
 Nothing fell off the walls, and I didn't have to wake my kiddo."